Archive

 8. Place the apples in the pan, cut side up.
 Cook the apples on a medium-low heat for about 25 min or until the apples have softened and the sauce has browned a little.
 Spoon some caramel over the apples about every 5 minutes.
 If the outside apples are cooking slower than those at the center carefully shuffle them around.

 9. When the apples are cooked arrange them in neat circles.
-Turn of the heat.
+Turn off the heat.

 ———————————————————————————————————————————-